railwayapp/templates/examples/ackee/README.md

+---
+title: Ackee
+description: A self-hosted version of Ackee using a MongoDB database
+tags:
+  - ackee
+  - mongodb
+---

 # Ackee example

 This example deploys self-hosted version of [Ackee](https://ackee.electerious.com/).
 Internally it uses a MongoDB database to store the collected data.